 Watch this video by eHow on identifying spiders of the Midwest in the United States:

 What’s your take on spiders?
-How do you keep them out of your home and out of your gear?
-Do you encourage them in your garden?
 Let us know in the comments below!

 The contents of this article are for informational purposes only.
 Please read our full disclaimer.